QuickSpot/walter-esp-idf/walter-modem/README.md

 ### Using via Component Registry

-This is the easiest way to use Walter Modem component, however, the registration is not done yet.
-Please go to the manual installation.
+This is the easiest way to use Walter Modem component.

 ```bash
 idf.py add-dependency "dptechnics/walter-modem^1.0.0"
 ```

-This will be available soon!

 ### Manual